-Hand signed in bold gold & silver sharpie by: Jeff Lynne – Bev Bevan – Richard Tandy – Hugh McDowell – Kelly Groucutt – Melvin Gayle – Mik Kaminski.
+Hand signed in bold gold & silver sharpie by Jeff Lynne – Bev Bevan – Richard Tandy – Hugh McDowell – Kelly Groucutt – Melvin Gayle – Mik Kaminski.

 Discovery was the band’s first number 1 album in the UK, entering the chart at that position and staying there for five weeks.
-The album contained five hit songs in “Shine a Little Love”, “Don’t Bring Me Down”, “Last Train to London”, “Confusion” and “The Diary of Horace Wimp”, many of which were heavily influenced by disco (in fact, Richard Tandy came up with its well known nickname, Disco Very). ”Don’t Bring Me Down” would become one of their only two top three hits in the UK throughout their career (“Xanadú” will be number One in 1980), and also their highest-charting US single at number 4.
+The album contained five hit songs in “Shine a Little Love”, “Don’t Bring Me Down”, “Last Train to London”, “Confusion” and “The Diary of Horace Wimp”, many of which were heavily influenced by disco (in fact, Richard Tandy came up with its well-known nickname, Disco Very). ”Don’t Bring Me Down” would become one of their only two top three hits in the UK throughout their career (“Xanadú” will be number One in 1980), and also their highest-charting US single at number 4.
 “The Diary of Horace Wimp” was also a hit single in the UK, not patterned after the disco sound; instead it was closer in its Beatlesque style to the band’s earlier hit “Mr. Blue Sky”.
 The album itself was the first ever to generate four top-ten singles (one of which was a Double A-side) from a single LP in the UK and was eventually certified 2x platinum by the RIAA in 1997.

-Discovery is notable in that it was the first ELO album not to feature their resident string trio of Mik Kaminski, Hugh McDowell and Melvyn Gale, although they did make an appearance on the Discovery music videos that were created as a substitute for a live concert tour.
-Shortly afterwards, leader Jeff Lynne deemed the string section superfluous to his requirements and he decided to fire them all (although he did rehire Kaminski for the Time Tour in 1981-82, a performer on the 1983 album Secret Messages, and the Balance of Power tour in 1986).
+Discovery is notable in that it was the first ELO album not to feature their resident string trio of Mik Kaminski, Hugh McDowell, and Melvyn Gale, although they did make an appearance on the Discovery music videos that were created as a substitute for a live concert tour.
+Shortly afterward, leader Jeff Lynne deemed the string section superfluous to his requirements and he decided to fire them all (although he did rehire Kaminski for the Time Tour in 1981-82, a performer on the 1983 album Secret Messages, and the Balance of Power tour in 1986).